AFH PHX is working with BASIS Scottsdale School Key Club on Cultural Orientation. THX

 Mr. Van Horn is a planning and management professional with over 40 years of experience involving program management, urban and regional master planning, conservation, and development economics.
 His certifications included membership in the American Institute of Certified Planners for over 30 years and PM accreditation from the Project Management Institute.
 He has successfully completed over $2B in consulting and management contracts for federal, state, local, and international government agencies and private clients, including projects throughout the United States and Europe, the Middle East, Central Asia, and the Central America/Caribbean region.
 As planning director for the Dubai, UAE, Structure Plan in the early 1990s, he developed a housing voucher program that was estimated to have saved the Emirate government over $300M in infrastructure investment costs.
 As Head of Programme for the United Nations Office of Project Services Operational Hub in Kabul in 2016-2017 he oversaw all international donor-funded UNOPS projects and programs in Afghanistan and Pakistan.
 In Afghanistan, he also served as Deputy/Acting Chief of Party and Energy Sector Lead for the USAID-funded $1.2B Afghanistan Infrastructure Rehabilitation Program and Country Director for the $750M USAID Energy and Water Program prime contractor.
 He supported the SIV and P2 applications of many of our volunteers.
 He is now retired from full-time work and stays active through teaching, mentoring and volunteering.

 Mr. Nasiri is an electrical engineer in Facilities Management at Glendale College in Arizona.
 He came to the U.S. on a Special Immigration Visa in 2017.
 He graduated from Kabul University with a BSEE degree in 1986.
 He began his career with the Afghanistan Ministry of Energy and Water in 1987, rising through progressively responsible positions as the national power utility evolved through political and organizational changes to become Da Afghanistan Breshna Sherkat (DABS).
 He left government service in 2006 to become Senior Technical Advisor for a USAID contractor, Advanced Engineering Associates International Inc. In 2008 he left AEAI to join the Louis Berger-Black and Veatch Joint Venture, another USAID contractor, as a deputy task order manager for the National Load Control Center being constructed in Kabul.
 Nasiri has the distinction of becoming the first Afghan national approved as a USAID task order manager when he assumed that role after the initial TO manager returned to the U.S. Mr. Nasiri reported directly to Mr. Van Horn at this time.
 Nasiri become identified with the U.S. government after appearing in a video shown widely on Afghan television where he addressed the benefits of cooperating with the U.S. government for the Afghan power sector.
-Following threats he received, Van Horn provided the letter supporting his application for an SIV.
-After his family safely relocated to the U.S., Nasiri later returned to Afghanistan at the request of senior DABS and Afghan government ministry officials to work for DABS as Chief Commercial Officer and then as Chief Operating Officer until his visa provisions required him to return to the U.S. As DABS CCO, he was instrumental in securing the site for a combination wind and solar energy generation facility adjacent to a DABS substation in Herat, working with Van Horn while he was at UNOPS for the success of this Japanese government-funded project.
+Following threats he received, Van Horn supported his application for an SIV.
+After his family safely relocated to the U.S., Nasiri later returned to Afghanistan at the request of senior DABS and Afghan government ministry officials to work for DABS as Chief Commercial Officer and then as Chief Operating Officer until his visa provisions required him to return to the U.S. As DABS CCO, he was instrumental in securing the site for a combination wind and solar energy generation facility adjacent to a DABS substation in Herat, working with Mr. Van Horn while he was at UNOPS for the success of this Japanese government-funded project.

 Martha Foss (Colonel, US Army Retired) is an attorney, leader, veteran, and volunteer with extensive legal and military experience.
 She possesses extensive experience in litigation, complex investigations, compliance/risk, employment law, contracts, ethics, and environmental, social, and governance (ESG) matters.
 She is a trained mediator.
 Ms. Foss possesses Master’s (LL.M) and Juris Doctorate (JD) degrees, in addition to several other degrees and certifications.
 She transitioned from active military service in January 2021.
 Among her military awards and decorations are the Legion of Merit, the Bronze Star, and Foreign Army Parachutist Badge (Romania).
 She currently lives in the State of Georgia where she works as an in-house counsel for Ventiv Technology.
 In Afghanistan between 2010 and 2015, she served as Senior Legal Advisor and Operational Planner where she represented the United States in the International Security Assistance Force (ISAF) military/civilian coalition before the Afghan government, serving as an expert on operations, Afghanistan and South/Central Asia geopolitics, rule of law, and security sector reform.
 While assigned to ISAF headquarters in Kabul she served as an embedded personal advisor to the Afghanistan Chief Justice.